XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 You can also start a prediction by clicking on the 'StreamUP Twitch Prediction System' tab in your tsl_transmitter and you can start a prediction there.
 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/chrome_e3LC4U85zf.png)

 First you need to press the button 'Get / Refresh OAuth Credentials from Lioranboard' so it will retrieve your credentials from Lioranboard.
-If you don't press this this page will not work.
+If you don't press that button, creating a prediction will not work.
+After that you can fill in the fields in the 'Create Prediction' area as you would in Lioranboard.
+When the fields are filled you just press the button 'Start New Prediction'
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDA0NTA4MzksOTY2NTE3MTgwLC0xMj
+eyJoaXN0b3J5IjpbLTEyNTA3Mzc4NjAsLTEwNDA0NTA4MzksOT
-UxNzc3MTI5LDE2MzcxOTQ4NywtMTgyMDAzMzcyLC0xMTQ4MDky
+Y2NTE3MTgwLC0xMjUxNzc3MTI5LDE2MzcxOTQ4NywtMTgyMDAz
-MjM1LDI0MjYyMDE5NSwtOTE1NzAzMjQ3LC0xNjM4MTEwNDI4LC
+MzcyLC0xMTQ4MDkyMjM1LDI0MjYyMDE5NSwtOTE1NzAzMjQ3LC
-05MTU3MDMyNDcsLTgwMDc5MTc5NSwtOTI0MjIwMzA4LC0xMzM2
+0xNjM4MTEwNDI4LC05MTU3MDMyNDcsLTgwMDc5MTc5NSwtOTI0
-NTM2Mzg4LDIxMDAyNTE5NzIsLTIyNzI2MTI1LDI2MzkwMTEwMi
+MjIwMzA4LC0xMzM2NTM2Mzg4LDIxMDAyNTE5NzIsLTIyNzI2MT
-wtMTU1Njk2NjU1NiwxMDY0MTU4NzEwLC05OTI4NzQzNzMsNDQ0
+I1LDI2MzkwMTEwMiwtMTU1Njk2NjU1NiwxMDY0MTU4NzEwLC05
-ODY3NDA3XX0=
+OTI4NzQzNzNdfQ==
 -->